 - Answer a short series of questions about your business type, goals, and design preferences.
 The AI uses these to shape the site's structure and content.

-- Wix AI generates a complete multi-page website - including homepage, about page, contact page, and any relevant feature pages (booking, store, portfolio, etc.) based on your answers.
+- Wix AI generates a complete multi-page website, including a homepage, about page, contact page, and any relevant feature pages (booking, store, portfolio, etc.) based on your answers.

 - Review the AI-generated draft.
 You can regenerate sections, swap colour schemes, or adjust the layout before accepting.